HillaryDanan/abstraction-intelligence/README.md

 - A complexity threshold exists above which integrated self-monitoring becomes computationally necessary
 - Abstract concepts should organize neurally along a self/world dimension reflecting computational necessity, not arbitrary convention
 - Embodied AI systems should develop more robust abstract reasoning than disembodied systems trained on text alone
+- Phenomenal character (qualia) should systematically track action-relevance and sensorimotor contingencies

 See individual papers for detailed predictions and falsification criteria.